Bachelor's Degree Program

 63

-1 Tuition fees for students from third countries € 727,- per semester
+1 Tuition fees for students from third countries € 727,- per semester.
+Details on tuition fees can be found in the general fee regulations.

 2 for additional study expenses (currently up to € 83,- depending on degree program and year)